What Makes Impact Windows Hurricane Proof?

-Hurricanes and even tornados are known to hit Southwest Florida particularly hard.
-That’s why the experts here at Impact Windows & Doors want to make sure that you are fully informed and prepared for if and when that happens.
+Hurricanes, tropical storms and even tornados are known to hit Southwest Florida particularly hard.
+That’s why the experts here at Signature Impact Windows & Doors want to make sure that you are fully informed and prepared for if and when that happens.
 Impact resistant windows are one of the best ways to prepare your home and it’s occupants for this possibility.

-In a nutshell, tough glass placed into a heavy duty frame is what makes windows impact resistant.
+What makes impact windows hurricane proof, in a nutshell, is the tough glass that is placed into a heavy duty frame.
 The materials and structure used for hurricane resistant windows guarantees that severe winds and the debris they carry will not breach your home.

 Thickness and type of the interlayer used in impact glass depend on panel size, location, and design pressure.
 These levels are determined by ASTM Large Missile Impact tests.
 For a typical PVB interlayer at .6, a Level C glazed area is utilized.
 For a stiffer and thicker interlayer of .9 providing better resistance, Level D glazed area is needed.
 It all depends on the geographic location of your home.
 For those of us in Florida, these levels are typical.